YanzhaoW/srs-control/doc/program_design.rst

  Application Class
 *******************

-Application class `App` is the main entrance point of `srs-control` program and its member variables represent different components of the program: task workflows, connections to FECs and  writing and reading of the configurations.
+Application class `App` is the main entrance point of `srs-control` program and its member variables represent different components of the program: task workflows, network connections with FECs and writing and reading of the application configurations, etc.